Please welcome guest author Jack Woodville London, author of A Novel Approach (To Writing Your First Book).

 C. Go to school?
 You’ve got to be kidding.

 I’m not kidding.
 Creative writing involves the development and improvement of the conventions of the literary art.
 These include the mundane tasks of composing paragraphs that make sense and writing sentences that don’t contain too many dependent clauses or indefinite pronouns as well as the skills of writing dialogue, writing descriptions of settings, and the creation of characters who have unique personalities.
-Courses range from evening classes with a writing group to weekend courses (usually replete with guest editors and literary agents) to full-blown enrollment in academic settings in which you are challenged by writing exercises to improve your skill.
+Courses range from evening classes with a writing group to weekend courses (usually replete with guest editors and literary agents) to full-blown enrollment in academic settings in which you are challenged by writing exercises to improve your skills.
 Find them.
 Enroll.
 Study.
 Practice new things.

 All of this sounds like it’ll take a lot of time.
 Does it?

-Malcolm Gladwell dedicated a chapter of Outliers: The Story of Success to the Beatles, Bill Gates, and your seventh-grade violin teacher.
+Malcolm Gladwell dedicated a chapter of Outliers: The Story of Success (aff link) to the Beatles, Bill Gates, and your seventh-grade violin teacher.
 The Beatles played over 1,200 sets before anyone “Saw Her Standing There.”
 Gates got access to a computer at age thirteen and then spent most of the next six years doing little else but programming on it.
 Common denominator: they put in ten thousand hours of work, each of them, before someone recognized their genius.

 And your music teacher?
 I don’t know about your personal seventh-grade music teacher, of course, but such people as a group tend to exemplify the difference between someone who may have had talent, a great deal of talent, but did not put in ten thousand hours and, regrettably, did not go on to perform in Carnegie Hall.